-Every neuron in the target input population is connected to one neuron in a target WTA (winner takes all) population of the same size.
+Every neuron in the edvs population is connected to one neuron in a target population of the same size.
 To represent targets of the navigation dynamics, we use the principle of Dynamic Neural Fields (DNFs) [15], which can be easily realised in neuromorphic hardware by setting a winner-takes-all (WTA) connectivity network: Every neuron has excitatory connections to close neighbours while inhibiting far off neighbours.
 This DNF population implements working memory, remembering the target location in the DVS output even if the target vanishes from sight.
 The target in our experiments is a blinking LED of a second robot which is a salient input for the DVS and simplifies the segregation from the background (which is still non-trivial, as you will see).

-4) Fine tuning: In order to achieve robust navigation, we modulated the weights' strength between the obstacle and drive populations depending on the distance of the obstacle from the camera midline.
+4) Fine tuning: In order to achieve robust navigation, we modulated the weights strength between the obstacle and drive populations depending on the distance of the obstacle from the camera mid-line.
 We set weights of different strength for synapses from different obstacle neurons to the turn populations to make the robot turn faster if an obstacle is in front of the robot and slower if it is on the periphery.
 To overcome the limitation of the ROLLS chip in the limited (four) number of possible weight values, we used multiple sets of synapses.
 Thus, neurons representing an obstacle in the center project to all neurons in the turn population (16 in total), while neurons representing obstacles on the edge have only one connection.
 We use the same idea for the inhibition of the speed population: the robot slows down more for central than for peripheral obstacles.
 For target acquisition, we use an inverted scheme: neurons representing a target in the center have less connections since less turning is required.
 In this way, convergence on the direction towards the target can be achieved and the network effectively sets an attractor for the robot's heading direction on the direction towards the target.

 Fig. 2: Avoiding obstacles in a cluttered environment.
-Top: overlay of the overhead camera frames.
+Top: overlay of the overhead camera frames that depict the robot's moving in a cluttered environment.
 Middle: DVS events at three points during the experiments (the points are marked with 1, 2, and 3 in the top pane).
-Green are "off" and blue are "on" events.
+Green are off and blue are on events.
 Bottom: Output of the obstacle, turn, and speed populations of the ROLLS chip.

-5) Proprioception: In this work we also used the Inertia Measurement Unit (IMU) device integrated in the DVS to model proprioception and saccadic suppression.
+5) Proprioception: In this work we also used the Inertia Measurement Unit (IMU) device integrated in the eDVS to model proprioception and saccadic suppression.
 We read the measurement for angular velocity along the robots axis, sampled every 50 ms. This measurement was used to set the rate of stimulation for a gyro population on the ROLLS chip (16 neurons).
 Because of the nature of the DVS output, a greater number of events is produced while turning.
-We use the gyro population to inhibit all populations receiving DVS input (the obstacle and target input populations) during turning.
+We use the gyro population to inhibit all populations receiving DVS input (the obstacle and edvs populations), implementing a mechanism analogous to saccadic suppression in mammals.